Bruce Bochy: Minor leagues

 After retiring as a player, Bochy was hired by Padres general manager Jack McKeon to manage in their minor league system.
-He started the 1989 season assisting the Class-A Riverside Red Wave before leaving to manage the Short-Season Class-A Spokane Indians, leading them to their third consecutive championship.
+He started the 1989 season assisting the Single-A Riverside Red Wave before leaving to manage the Low-A Spokane Indians, leading them to their third consecutive championship.
 In 1990, Bochy took over as manager of the Red Wave, finishing with a 64–78 record.
 In 1991, Bochy followed the team to Adelanto, California, where they became the High Desert Mavericks, and led them to a 73–63 record and California League title.
 In 1992, Bochy was promoted to manager of the Double-A Wichita Wranglers, leading them to the Texas League title that year.

 San Diego Padres (1995–2006)

 Following the departure of Riggleman after the 1994 season, the Padres named Bochy as their new manager for the 1995 season.
-At age 39, Bochy became the youngest manager in the National League, and the Padres' record improved from 47–70 in 1994 to 70–74 in his rookie year.
+At age 39, Bochy became the youngest manager in the National League.

+1995

+On April 26, 1995 (the start of the season delayed by a work stoppage), at Jack Murphy Stadium, Bochy made his Major League managerial debut against the team with whom he had started his Major League playing career, the Houston Astros.
+The following day the Padres defeated the Houston Astros 13-1, earning Bochy his first career managerial win in the Major Leagues.
+On May 4 at Jack Murphy Stadium, Bochy managed his first career Major League game against his future ballclub, the San Francisco Giants.
+On July 2 at Candlestick Park, in a 15–3 win (his 31st MLB managerial win), after starting his managerial career 0–6 against the San Francisco Giants, Bochy won his first career game over them.
+In his 12-year run as Padres manager, Bochy would post a win-loss record of 85–102 against the Giants.
+The Padres' record improved from 47–70 in the strike-shortened 1994 season to 70–74 in Bochy's rookie year.

+1996

 In 1996, his second season, Bochy led the Padres to a 91–71 record and their second National League West division title in franchise history, earning Bochy National League Manager of the Year and Sporting News National League Manager of the Year honors.

+1998

 In 1998, Bochy led the Padres to a franchise-best 98–64 record and the second National League pennant in Padres history, earning Sporting News Manager of the Year honors for the second time.
 The Padres were swept in four games in the 1998 World Series by the New York Yankees.